+Ask the person to smile.
 Is one side of the face drooping or numb?

-Ask the person to smile.
+Ask the person to raise both arms.
 Is one arm weak or numb?

-Ask the person to raise both arms.
+Ask the person to repeat a simple sentence, like "the sky is blue."
 Is speech slurred?
-Ask the person to repeat a simple sentence, like "the sky is blue."

-If you or another person show any of these symptoms, even if the symptoms go away, call 9-1-1 immediately.
+If you or another person show any of these symptoms, call 9-1-1 immediately.

 Anyone can have a stroke, but some people have a higher risk.

+There are many factors you can control by living a healthy lifestyle.
 If you have these risk factors, talk with your doctor about ways to reduce your risk.